CCW Home

 1. You will learn about the Tueller Drill and substantive instruction is provided as such relates to action vs. reaction and "when to draw" vs. when to shoot".

-2. Instruction is provided as to what to do when a police officer orders you to "drop your gun" (a specific method is used).
+2. Instruction is provided as to what to do when a police officer orders you to "drop your gun" (alternatives are discussed with recommendations).
 You will learn about the essential need to avoid reflexive spin.
 This may save you from being shot by police after you defended your family.

 3. Instruction is provided about what to say or not say to police after a defensive shooting.
 Alternatives are presented with recommendations.